Separating Bohr denseness from measurable recurrence: Measure preserving systems; outline of proof

 \subsection{Extending \texorpdfstring{$\delta$}{d}-nonrecurrent sets with pairs of Rohlin towers}

 Proposition \ref{prop:RohlinTd} provides a special class of Rohlin towers which are the focal point of our main argument.
-Lemma \ref{lem:RohlinExtend} indicates how these Rohlin towers can be used to construct $\delta$-nonrecurrent sets with prescribed properties.
-This will form the key step in the inductive construction of sets $A$ and $S$ satisfying the conclusion of Theorem \ref{thm:Main}.
+Lemma \ref{lem:RohlinExtend} indicates that such towers can be used to construct $\delta$-nonrecurrent sets with prescribed properties.